Healthy Homes Assessment Glenside

 Glenside Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Glenside and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required in all Glenside and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records of their conformance with the Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.
+• Property managers and landlords have to keep records that prove the conformance to the Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.

 From July 1st 2021